edumserrano/dotnet-sdk-extensions/README.md

 * create an issue on the repo to allow testing https. need to figure out how to configure a cert.
 Look for TODO on the codebase
 * make sure servers are disposed on the tests and demo tests
 * replace the configuration usages as below with the new extension method to inject configuration values that is also based on the below configuration

+* move packages from alpha to stable and update it on demo sln
+* any readme missing?
 ```
 .ConfigureAppConfiguration((context, builder) =>
                 {